-Do you need an Arabic certified translator?
-Or your translation to be notarized?
+Do you need an Arabic-certified translator?
+Or is your translation to be notarized?
 How about an apostille certificate?

 When it comes to submitting your translated Arabic documents to a court, government agency, or other official body, the terms can be confusing and change significantly from place to place.

 If you’re looking for assistance with a specific project, please get in touch here to request a fast, professional quote.

 For a full briefing on the certification process, please read this article to get a better sense of what is involved.